How often to give your newborn a bath

 - Don’t add extra water while your baby is in the bath.

-- Before undressing your baby, wipe baby’s eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water.
-Use a new piece of cotton wool for each eye.
-Then wash your baby’s whole face.
+- Before undressing your baby, wipe their eyelids (from inner eye to outer eye) with cotton wool dipped in lukewarm water.
+Squeeze out extra water.
+Use a new piece of cotton wool for each wipe.
+Then wash the whole face.
 Be careful not to put anything into your baby’s ears or nose.

 - Undress your baby, taking the nappy off last.

-- Cradle your baby’s head with one arm, supporting baby’s head and neck with the other arm.
+- Cradle your baby’s head and shoulders with one arm and support their body with your other arm.
 Gently lower your baby into the bath, feet first, keeping a close hold at all times.

-- Supporting your baby’s head, lay baby down in the bath so the back of baby’s head is submerged.
-Gently splash some water onto baby’s head.
+- Supporting your baby’s head, lay your baby down in the bath so the back of their head is in the water.
+Gently splash some water onto their head.
+You don’t need to use shampoo.

 - Gently wash your baby’s genitals and bottom last, using water only.
-Also clean out any bits of poo or vomit from your baby’s body creases.
+Also clean out any bits of poo, vomit or milk from your baby’s body creases.

 Here’s how to take your newborn out of the bath, ready for drying and dressing:

-- Supporting your baby’s head and neck, lift baby out of the bath then place baby on their back on a clean, dry, soft towel.
-Keep your baby warm.
+- Supporting your baby’s head and neck, lift your baby out of the bath then place them on their back on a clean, dry, soft towel.
+If possible, dry your baby on the floor so they can’t fall.
+If you’re changing your baby on a raised surface like a table, keep one hand on your baby at all times.

-- Wrap your baby in a soft towel and pat dry.
-Pay attention to skin creases, including armpits, groin, under the chin, around the neck and behind the ears.
+- Wrap your baby in a soft towel and pat baby dry.
+Dry baby’s skin creases, including armpits, groin, under the chin, around the neck and behind the ears.

-- Dress your baby, putting a nappy on first.
+- Dress your baby, putting their nappy on first.

 - Place your baby in a safe place, like a cot or bassinette.